 Once you know your business inside out, the next step is to bring it to life by creating the look and feel of the brand that will be carried through all marketing channels.
 This can be reflected in various creative elements, which we’ll discuss in more detail below.

 Your logo is the most recognisable part of your brand, so it’s important to get it right.
 A well-designed logo ensures people remember your brand and creates positive associations with you.
 An unprofessional logo, on the other hand, leads people to question how well you’re able to deliver your products and services.
 The best logos are clear, easy to interpret, and simple in their design, therefore working in various sizes and across multiple platforms.
-Use tools such as Illustrator or Photoshop to create stunning imagery.
+Use logo maker tools such as Illustrator or Photoshop to create stunning imagery.

 Creating a colour palette is a great way to enhance your brand identity.
 In fact, research shows that up to 85 percent of consumers believe colour is the biggest motivator when choosing a particular product.
 Colours are one of the first things your customer sees and can elicit emotions and feelings within them.
 Colours also convey certain information to the customer, helping them to decide whether or not they want to engage with your brand.